|

 hands to unlace his breeches.
 "The apothecarys potion

-works wonders on pain but it does have an unfortunate effect on
+works wonders on pain, but it does have an unfortunate effect

-the prick," he said.
-"Luckily for you it is just beginning
+on the prick," he said.
+"Luckily for you, it is just

-to wear off or I would not be able to get a proper rise.
-But we
+beginning to wear off or I would not be able to get a proper rise.

-He bent to pull his breeches open and Eowyn seized her chancewith
+He bent to pull his breeches open and Eowyn seized her chance;

 the table leg into the side of his head and, at the same time,

-Wolfram was taken completely by surprisethe pain was crippling,
+Wolfram was taken by surprise; the pain was crippling, in his

 he screamed, "you elf-riding bitch!"
-And he rolled onto
+He rolled onto

-his side, curled up in a ball, pressing both hands to his groin.
+his side and curled up in a ball, pressing both hands to his groin.

-When she finally regained control of herself the man appeared
+When she finally regained control of herself, the man was no

-to be unconscious, his face a bloody mess.
-Eowyn pulled a filthy
+longer moving, and his face was a bloody mess.
+Eowyn pulled a

-sheet off the bunk, twisted it into a rope, and tied his hands
+filthy sheet off the bunk, twisted it into a rope, and tied his

 Then, taking a deep breath to control her revulsion, she reached